Michael Slater: Legal issues

-On 22 September 2022 - Slater was arrested for allegedly breaching bail, NSW Police have applied for an interim apprehended violence order to protect the woman he was with at the time of his arrest.
+On 22 September 2022, Slater was arrested for allegedly breaching bail.
+New South Wales Police applied for an interim apprehended violence order to protect the woman he was with at the time of his arrest.

-On 9 November 2022 - Slater was convicted of domestic violence charges, using a carriage service to harass, stalking or intimidating and common assault at Manly Local Court, Slater also had two counts of common assault and one for attempting to stalk or intimidate relating to an incident at a northern beaches hospital in July dismissed on mental health grounds.
+On 9 November 2022, Slater was convicted of domestic violence charges, using a carriage service to harass, stalking or intimidating and common assault at Manly Local Court.
+Slater also had two counts of common assault and one count of attempting to stalk or intimidate, relating to an incident at a northern beaches hospital in July, dismissed on mental health grounds.